Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/Windows/Interactivity/CommandTriggerBase.md

 [TriggerBase](/Catel.MVVM\Catel\Windows\Interactivity\TriggerBase.md)

-Trigger base class that handles a safe unsubscribe and clean up because the default Trigger class does not always call OnDetaching.This class extends the [Missing: <see cref="T:Catel.Windows.Interactivity.TriggerBase`1" />](#) class by adding supports for commands.
+Trigger base class that handles a safe unsubscribe and clean up because the default Trigger class does not always call OnDetaching.
+This class extends the [Missing: <see cref="T:Catel.Windows.Interactivity.TriggerBase`1" />](#) class by adding supports for commands.

 #### Type Parameters